worldpossible/module-template/README.md

 rachel-index.php to the built-in Kiwix search.

 You can find [a full listing of ZIM files here](http://wiki.kiwix.org/wiki/Content_in_all_languages).
 Be sure to download the "Pre-indexed" versions.
-You can discard everything but what's in data/content and data/index.
+You can discard everything except for what's in data/content and data/index.
 The RACHEL system already has the Kiwix software, and will automatically build library files as needed.